Say something early on when tackling group exercises, such as "How do we approach this?"

 The assessors on the days Tina attended were a mixture of HR professionals, engineers and managers from different parts of the business.
 Some were very senior and some more junior.

 Some construction employers hold an assessment day for all the roles they are offering, whereas others run a specific assessment centre for their civil engineering vacancies, another for their quantity surveying vacancies and so on.
 In both of Tina’s assessment days, there were 10–15 candidates.
+At a virtual assessment centre, there may well be fewer candidates.

 The setting for construction assessment centres

 Civil engineering and construction assessment centres are typically held at an employer’s head office or at a conference centre: ‘For both of my assessment centres, we started off in a large conference room, and did our first group activity there,’ says Tina.
 ‘Then the assessors headed off into smaller rooms for individual exercises and the interviews.
 We all reassembled into the large room for any technical exercises and final activities at the end of the day.’
+If attending a virtual assessment centre, it is likely that you will head off to smaller, virtual 'rooms' for specific activities.

 How to prepare for an assessment centre: Tina’s tips for civil engineers